Timahawk/mlsch_de/readme.md

  - [x] Add User Names
  - [ ] Write more Tests
  - [ ] Add Game Counter functionallity.
+ - [ ] Implement a better scoring system.

 ## Nice to have
- - [ ] Update Logger to Logrus or sth.
+ - [x] Update Logger to Logrus or sth. -> Switchted to Zap.
+Its okay.
  - [ ] Footer Template
  - [ ] More gamesets.
  - [ ] Make Review Time lobby individual